botwiki/botwiki.org/content/projects/index.md

 [Botmakers.org](https://botmakers.org/) is a friendly community for botmakers and bot enthusiasts on Slack and on [meetup.com](http://www.meetup.com/botmakers/).
 Botmakers is open to everyone regardless their level of technical knowledge.
 We share ideas, resources, tips -- things that might eventually end up on Botwiki.

 We also have a [Code of Conduct](http://botwiki.org/coc) -- and it applies to our bots as well!

-### Bot Ethics [¶](#bot-ethics){.pilcrow} {#bot-ethics}

-[Bot Ethics](/articles/bot-ethics/) is a growing collections of essays and articles that help you understand the ever increasing role of automation and algorithms in human society, and if you are a botmaker, provide resources to avoid the common pitfalls.

 ### Bot! zine [¶](#bot-zine){.pilcrow} {#bot-zine}